project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/In-defense-of-biological-systems-with-robert-linderman.md

 ---
-title: In Defense of Biological Systems with Robert Linderman
+title: In Defense Of Biological Systems With Robert Linderman
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2020-08-11)